fwdslsh/lift/docs/app-spec.md

-# Guide CLI Tool - Complete Application Specification
+# Catalog CLI Tool - Complete Application Specification

-> Guide is a lightweight, efficient CLI tool designed to scan Markdown and HTML directories and generate llms.txt (structured index) and llms-full.txt (full concatenated content) files.
+> Catalog is a lightweight, efficient CLI tool designed to scan Markdown and HTML directories and generate llms.txt (structured index) and llms-full.txt (full concatenated content) files.
 Additionally, it can generate index.json files for directory navigation and metadata collection.
 The tool supports flexible file filtering through include/exclude glob patterns and is designed for seamless integration with AI systems, documentation workflows, and the fwdslsh ecosystem following the philosophy of minimal, readable, composable tools.

-Guide transforms source Markdown files with YAML frontmatter into structured, AI-friendly documentation formats while optionally generating comprehensive navigation metadata, making it the perfect companion tool to [`inform`](https://github.com/fwdslsh/inform) for creating complete documentation workflows.
+Catalog transforms source Markdown files with YAML frontmatter into structured, AI-friendly documentation formats while optionally generating comprehensive navigation metadata, making it the perfect companion tool to [`inform`](https://github.com/fwdslsh/inform) for creating complete documentation workflows.

 ## Target Users